joshuacamacho/symbolica/README.md

 * Matrices

 ## Basic Examples
-For further and more complex examples see the wiki
+For further and more complex examples see the [Wiki](https://github.com/joshuacamacho/symbolica/wiki)